SuperJMN/DotNet-Ssh-Deployer/README.md

 You need to configure a deployment profile first:

 1. Go to the root directory of the project you want to deploy
-2. Run this command depending on the authentication method you want to use to access the remote machine. **User Secrets is recommended**.
+2. Run this command depending on the authentication method you want to use to access the remote machine. **The "User Secrets" method is recommended**.

 * ### User Secrets
 ```